DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/DevelopingServices/index.rst

    simpleMessageService.serverURL = 'Framework/Hello'
    result = simpleMessageService.sayHello('you')
    if not result['OK']:
-       print "Error while calling the service:", result['Message'] #Here, in DIRAC, you better use the gLogger
+       print("Error while calling the service:", result['Message'])  # Here, in DIRAC, you better use the gLogger
    else:
-       print result[ 'Value' ] #Here, in DIRAC, you better use the gLogger
+       print(result["Value"])  # Here, in DIRAC, you better use the gLogger

 Note that the service is always returning the result in the form of S_OK/S_ERROR structure.